litl-license/litl-license/README.md

 [@stuartpb]: https://github.com/stuartpb

-Note that there is no year in the "copyright" line of the license: as the license effectively relinquishing the holder's reserved rights, such a statement of effective date would be [superfluous][].
+Note that there is no year in the "copyright" line of the license: as the license effectively relinquishes the holder's reserved rights, such a statement of effective date would be [superfluous][].

 [superfluous]: http://stackoverflow.com/questions/2390230/do-copyright-dates-need-to-be-updated